hashicorp/terraform-provider-aws/website/docs/d/servicecatalogappregistry_attribute_group_associations.html.markdown

 ~> Exactly one of `id`or `name` must be set.

-* `id`   - (Optional) ID of the application to which attribute groups are associatied.
+* `id`   - (Optional) ID of the application to which attribute groups are associated.
-* `name` - (Optional) Name of the application to which attribute groups are associatied.
+* `name` - (Optional) Name of the application to which attribute groups are associated.

 The following arguments are optional: